Hug! Pretty Cure Futari wa Pretty Cure: All Stars Memories: Box office

 With a revenue of 1.15 billion yen, All Stars Memories is the highest-grossing Pretty Cure film since Pretty Cure All Stars DX2: Light of Hope - Protect the Rainbow Jewel!.

+Accolades

 With 55 Pretty Cures in the movie, Guinness World Records approved the movie for the world record of "Most Magical Warriors in An Anime Film" on 27 October 2018.
 The film also won the Best 3D in an Anime award at the 2018 CGWorld Awards and the Best Film award at the 2019 VFX Japan Awards.